ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_installation.rst

 Installing Ansible
 ------------------

-Use ``pip`` in your selected Python environment to install the ``ansible-core`` package for the current user:
+Use ``pip`` in your selected Python environment to install the minimal ``ansible-core`` package for the current user:

 .. code-block:: console

     $ python3 -m pip install --user ansible-core

-You can install a specific version of ``ansible-core`` in this Python environment:
+You can install a specific version of ``ansible-core`` if you need:

 .. code-block:: console

     $ python3 -m pip install --user ansible-core==2.12.3

-Alternatively, you can install the "batteries-included" Ansible package for the current user:
+Alternatively, you can install the full "batteries-included" Ansible package for the current user:

 .. code-block:: console